garrandall/popular-music-data/tracks/stairway-to-heaven-far-corporation.md

 Sometimes all of our thoughts are misgiving

 It makes me wonder
-Ooh and it makes me wonder
+Oh and it makes me wonder

 There's a feeling I get
 When I look to the west